lyne-design-system/lyne-documentation/README.md

 ### First — .env file

-Add a .env file with the following content
+Add a `.env` file with the following content to the project root
 ```bash
 DATO_API_TOKEN=PASTE_TOKEN_HERE
 ```

-After adding the .env file, you can run the dev server: `npm run develop`
+After adding the `.env` file, you can run the dev server with `npm run develop`

 ### Second — Pass token with npm command

-You can pass the env flag directly in the npm command
+You can pass the token directly in the npm command
 ```bash
 DATO_API_TOKEN=PASTE_TOKEN_HERE npm run develop
 ```